lbaile21/LLMstudio/README.md

 ## 🚀 Quickstart

-Don't forget to check out [https://docs.llmstudio.ai](docs) page.
+Don't forget to check out the [docs](https://docs.llmstudio.ai) page.

+### Prerequisites

+- Python 3.9 or higher
+- (Optional) [`bun`](https://bun.sh) — required only if you plan to use the UI

 ## Installation

 Install the latest version of **LLMstudio** using `pip`.
-We suggest that you create and activate a new environment using `conda`
+We suggest that you create and activate a new environment using `conda`.

 ```bash
 pip install llmstudio
 ```

-Install `bun` if you want to use the UI
+Install `bun` if you want to use the UI:

 ```bash
 curl -fsSL https://bun.sh/install | bash
 ```

-Create a `.env` file at the same path you'll run **LLMstudio**
+Create a `.env` file at the same path you'll run **LLMstudio** from:

 ```bash
 OPENAI_API_KEY="sk-api_key"
 ANTHROPIC_API_KEY="sk-api_key"
 ```

-Now you should be able to run **LLMstudio** using the following command.
+Now you should be able to run **LLMstudio** using the following command:

 ```bash
 llmstudio server --ui
 ```

-When the `--ui` flag is set, you'll be able to access the UI at [http://localhost:3000](http://localhost:3000)
+When the `--ui` flag is set, you'll be able to access the UI at [http://localhost:3000](http://localhost:3000).

 ## 🤔 About LLMstudio

-Powered by TensorOps, LLMstudio redefines your experience with OpenAI, Vertex Ai and more language model providers.
+Powered by TensorOps, LLMstudio redefines your experience with OpenAI, Vertex AI and more language model providers.
 More than just a tool, it’s an evolving environment where teams can experiment, modify, and optimize their interactions with advanced language models.

 Benefits include: